AllenDowney/ThinkComplexity2/tutorial.md

 If you get error messages about missing packages, you can install the packages you need using your package manager, or install Anaconda.

+If you have trouble with the animations, you might have to install `ffmpeg`.
+The animations are not necessary for the tutorial.

 ### Option 2

 You can run my notebook in a virtual machine on Binder.
 To launch the VM, press this button: